Announcement: AAIHS/JCHR Roundtable on Heather Ann Thompson’s Blood in the Water

-The African American Intellectual History Society (AAIHS) is collaborating with the Journal of Civil and Human Rights (JCHR) to host a roundtable on Heather Ann Thompson’s Blood in the Water.
+The African American Intellectual History Society (AAIHS)’s blog–Black Perspectives—is collaborating with the Journal of Civil and Human Rights (JCHR) to host a roundtable on Heather Ann Thompson’s Blood in the Water.
 The online segment of the roundtable begins on Sunday, Jan.
 22, 2017 and concludes on Friday, Jan.
 27, 2016.
 Printed (and extended) versions of the responses will be published in the JCHR in May 2017.

 Moderated by Mike Ezra (Sonoma State University), the roundtable will feature responses from Kali Nicole Gross (Wesleyan University); Robert Chase (Stony Brook University); Danielle McGuire (Wayne State University); Dan Berger (University of Washington, Bothell); LaShawn D. Harris (Michigan State University); and Russell Rickford (Cornell University).
 Heather Ann Thompson (University of Michigan) will offer concluding remarks.

-During the week of the online roundtable, AAIHS will publish new blog posts every day around 5:30AM EST. Please follow AAIHS on Twitter (@AAIHS) or Facebook and/or subscribe to our blog for updates.
-By subscribing to AAIHS, each new post will automatically be delivered to your inbox during the week of the roundtable.
+During the week of the online roundtable, Black Perspectives will publish new blog posts every day at 5:30AM EST. Please follow AAIHS (@AAIHS) and Black Perspectives (@BlkPerspectives) on Twitter; like us on Facebook; or subscribe to our blog for updates.
+By subscribing to Black Perspectives, each new post will automatically be delivered to your inbox during the week of the roundtable.

 Heather Ann Thompson